H3llKa1ser/B00t2R00t/Tools/C2 Frameworks/Cobalt Strike/Initial Access/Payload Generator.md

  - 2) C#: Shellcode formatted as a byte array.

- - 3) COM Scriptlet:A .sct file to run a listener
+ - 3) COM Scriptlet: A .sct file to run a listener

  - 4) Java: Shellcode formatted as a byte array.